Category: Snorkel

 Reservations Director · Cozumel since 2019

 American originally from Wisconsin, now spending most of the year in Cozumel partnering with Jet Ski Cozumel.
-Every guide on this site comes from what I see on the island day-to-day aimed at making your trip easier and more enjoyable.
+Every guide on this site comes from what I see on the island day-to-day — not from other travel blogs.

 Read full bio →